mmichaelb/twitchtsbot/README.md

 [![GitHub](https://img.shields.io/github/license/mmichaelb/twitchtsbot)](https://github.com/mmichaelb/twitchtsbot/blob/main/LICENSE)
 [![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/mmichaelb/twitchtsbot?include_prereleases&sort=semver)](https://github.com/mmichaelb/twitchtsbot/releases)

 This bot was developed in order to give users on a TeamSpeak Server a server group when they are live on twitch.
-This aims to solve the problem of users joining the channel without even knowing a channel member is streaming.
+It aims to solve the problem of users joining the channel without even knowing a channel member is streaming.

 ## Download

-The latest binary can be found and downloaded at the [releases page of this project](https://github.com/mmichaelb/twitchtsbot/releases).
+The latest binary can be found and downloaded at the [releases page of this repository](https://github.com/mmichaelb/twitchtsbot/releases).

 ## Usage